manoharreddyporeddy/math-advanced-data-structures-and-algorithms/BIT_fenwick_tree_explanation.md

 BITX2[3]   = +10
 BITX2[7+1] = -35
 So, +5 to [3 to 7] came down to above.
-These above 4 are formulas are range_update(3,7,5).
+These above 4 formulas are for range_update(3,7,5).
 ___

 Exact above (in general form) looks like: